county and state park calendars

 Junior Naturalist patch can be earned by completing a 4-page activity sheet available at Visitor Centers or online.

 Junior Park Ranger badge and patch can be earned after completing a 16-page Junior Ranger Explorer Notebook, available at Visitor Centers or by mail.

 Non-profit organization devoted to park conservancy sponsors lecture series and family events, 570-426-2435 x2510.

 Headquarters: 152 Pleasant Plains Rd., Harding Twp., 973-425-1222.
 Open Mon.-Fri.
 8-4:30, Sun. hours spring-fall.
 Helen S. Fenske Visitor Center, 32 Pleasant Plains Rd., Harding Twp., 973-425-9510.
 North Gate bridge is open during visitor center hours.
 Thurs.-Fri.
 12-4, Sat.-Sun.
 10-4.
 Trails open dawn to dusk.

 More than 200 species of birds are found in the Great Swamp.
 Four trails in the Wilderness area total eight miles.
 There is a parking area at each trailhead.
 The Wildlife Observation Center off Long Hill Rd. has an information center and three boardwalks with blinds for wildlife viewing.
 Even if you don't find any unusual birds, this easy walk is always good for spotting turtles, frogs, snakes and more from the boardwalk.
 Stop in the Visitor Center for maps, information and to visit the interactive exhibits and Discovery Den for children, bookstore and gift shop.
-See listing under Outdoor Education Centers for programs for children, adults groups and families offered by Friends of the Great Swamp.
+See listing under Outdoor Education for programs for children, adults groups and families offered by Friends of the Great Swamp.

 Great Swamp Watershed Association